rameezusmani/phprecommender/README.md

 ### Future updates
-- Feature to add weights to each value
 - Adding Error calculation methods
 - Adjust weights depending on error value
 - Include hamming distance to use string based data